IaaS Cloud Ecosystem

 Security and Compliance

-- Access Management: Use role-based access controls to limit permissions.
+- Access Controls: Implement role-based access controls (RBAC) to restrict access to critical resources.

 Cost Optimization Strategies

-- Right-Sizing Resources: Match resource allocation to actual usage.
+- Right-Sizing: Match resource allocation to workload requirements to avoid over-provisioning.

-- Reserved Instances: Commit to long-term usage for discounts.
+- Reserved Instances: Commit to long-term usage for predictable workloads to benefit from discounted pricing.

-- Auto-Scaling: Automatically adjust resources based on demand.
+- Auto-Scaling: Use auto-scaling features to adjust resources dynamically based on demand.

 Future trends in the iaas cloud ecosystem